- Clinical science

 - Indicated for recurring abscesses

 - The labia minora is cut longitudinally to expose the cyst or abscess.
-Once the cyst or absess is displayed, it is slit open longitudinally and drained.
-The slit edges of the cyst or absess are then everted and sutured to the slit edges of the labia minora, which forms a new opening to allow free drainage.
+Once the cyst or abscess is displayed, it is slit open longitudinally and drained.
+The slit edges of the cyst or abscess are then everted and sutured to the slit edges of the labia minora, which forms a new opening to allow free drainage.